madduci/PCD-E57/README.md

 THIS IS ONLY A DEMONSTRATION OF CONVERSION.
 THE SOFTWARE IS PROVIDED "AS-IS"

+TESTED ON:

-TESTED ON WINDOWS 7 x64 + VS 2010 and Ubuntu 14.04 x64 with build-essentials and PCL git-master (1.7.2)
+- Windows 7 x64 + VS 2010
+- Ubuntu 14.04 x64 with PCL git-master (from https://github.com/PointCloudLibrary/pcl)
+- Ubuntu 14.04 x64 with libpcl-all (from ppa:v-launchpad-jochen-sprickerhof-de/pcl) (Codeship setup)